Docusign reviews 2026: Features, pricing, pros, and cons

 2. Iris, the agreement AI

-You can also extract custom terms across multiple contracts for better, data-driven decisions.
+You can also extract custom terms across multiple contracts for data-driven decisions at scale.

 3. eSignature